Network Switch

 • This happens when for example you SSH into the switch or Telnet to manage the switch.

-• Now the switch will simply acts as a host (a device) in the network
+• Now the switch will simply acts as a host (a device) in the NIC (Network interface card)

 Switch actions